 Tidrum nunnery has one of the best hot springs in Tibet.

 The nunnery is a small Nyingma Kagyu school nunnery.
-Location of the nunnery is 140km from Lhasa towards the east to Drigung valley.
-The nunnery is 14km from the Drigung till Kagyu monastery.
+The location of the nunnery is 140km from Lhasa towards the east to Drigung valley.
+The nunnery is 14km from the Drigung to Kagyu monastery.

 Hike options at Tidrum nunnery